composer/composer/doc/04-schema.md

 }
 ```

-> **Note:** While this is convenient at times, it should not be how you use
-> packages in the long term because it comes with a technical limitation.
-The
+> **Note:** This feature has severe technical limitations, as the
 > composer.json metadata will still be read from the branch name you specify
 > before the hash.
-Because of that in some cases it will not be a practical
+You should therefore only use this as a temporary solution
-> workaround, and you should always try to switch to tagged releases as soon
+> during development to remediate transient issues, until you can switch to
-> as you can.
+> tagged releases.
+The Composer team does not actively support this feature
+> and will not accept bug reports related to it.

 It is also possible to inline-alias a package constraint so that it matches
 a constraint that it otherwise would not.
 For more information [see the